 You will be surprised how fast Dendrobium Nobile grows into a vibrant and blooming healthy plant with very little care.
 It makes a beautiful addition to your indoor and outdoor garden.

 When planted indoors, it makes an excellent decorative flower.
 When planted outdoor; it attracts bees and butterflies that help improve the health of the garden.

-Many people like to plant it indoor due to its very bright and vivid color flowers and stem.
-It's from an Orchidaceae family and mostly found in China, Southeast Asia, and Hawaii.
+Many people like to plant it indoors due to its very bright and vivid color flowers and stem.
+It’s from an Orchidaceae family and is mostly found in China, Southeast Asia, and Hawaii.

-It grows in different sizes, and easier to do floral arrangements.
+It grows in different sizes and is easier to do floral arrangements.
 It also comes with a smaller type variety with several unusual sizes and formations.
-There are so many different kinds that often times it’s challenging to comprehend that they are all Dendrobium Nobile.
+There are so many different kinds that oftentimes it’s challenging to comprehend that they are all Dendrobium Nobile.

 Dendrobium Nobile should be potted in a container that provides excellent airflow and water draining to the plant.
 These plants grow and attach to other plants for support.

 You can buy planting containers that are either made up of clay that retains moisture or use a plastic container.
 Get the pot with many holes in it as it allows smoother airflow and better drainage of water.

 Based on the number of stems you are planting; you can use medium to large size orchid pots.
 Provide enough space to the plant, so its root can grow and expand and don’t get choked.

 If you are planting it indoors, then the aesthetic of the container becomes essential.
 You can use two pots where you put the growing pot inside the other decorative one.